How To Configure Rsyslog in AlmaLinux

 Rsyslog (Rocket-fast System for log processing) is a tool in Linux that is used for message logging.
 It has high performance and ships with excellent security.

-Now follow the steps below to enable this amazing tool and work with it on AlmaLinux.
+Now follow the steps below to enable this amazing tool and Configure Rsyslog in AlmaLinux.

-To complete this guide, you must have access to your server as a non-root user with sudo privileges and set up a basic firewall.
+To Configure Rsyslog in AlmaLinux, you must have access to your server as a non-root user with sudo privileges and set up a basic firewall.
 For this purpose, you can visit AlmaLinux Tutorials and check for the Initial Guides.

-Then, follow the steps below to start your Rsyslog configuration.
+Then, follow the steps below to Configure Rsyslog in AlmaLinux.

 First, you must check for your Rsyslog installation on your server y using the command below: